trustytrojan/colored.js/README.md

 ### colored.`<attribute>(string)`

+both will return `string` with the specified color and/or attribute applied

 if using both a color and attribute, the order is always `color.attribute`

 no ifs or buts just deal with it